GitHub-Insight-ANZ-Lab/aiapp1day/labs/2a_rag_load_data/README.md

 Customer data and sales data are also combined in a single JSON source, some pre-processing is required to separate the data into two separate collections.

-1. Open the `import.js` file, and directly beneath the code for adding products, append the following code to fetch the customer and sales data from the Cosmic Works repository:
+1. Open the `import.js` file, and directly beneath the code for adding products, append the following code to fetch the customer and sales data from the Contoso Bike Store repository:

     ```javascript
     // Load customer and sales data